 installing our exterior shutters on

 .
-Please note that shutters are designed to remain open at all
+Please note that PVC shutters are designed to remain open at all

 times held down by the shutter dog and installed as listed below.

 are installed on 2-3 hinges which sit atop "pintels" screwed into the

 window frame.
 A shutter pintel is the male part of the hinge that

 connects the hinge to the house, offsets the shutter from the trim, and